roahmlab/RAPTOR/Examples/Kinova/python/README.md

-# Example Python Scripts for Kinova
+# Python Scripts for Kinova

-This folder contains multiple python scripts related to multiple trajectory optimization examples and system identification examples for Kinova.
+This folder contains python scripts related to multiple trajectory optimization examples and system identification examples for Kinova.

 ## Before You Run These Scripts